Datoto1205/Euphoria/README.md

 * Knowledge of different ways about transferring the data and different kind of Queue.
 * Knowledge about how to add the function of scanning the QR Code.
 * More Knowledge of UIView, UITable, CALayer and Core Data.
+* Basic knowledge about the application and rationale about blockchain.

 ### Authors